 We are seeking education and training organizations throughout the state who can help TEC-P support 600 Colorado residents.
 We seek to serve the long-term unemployed talent in Colorado, workers who are in a job but underemployed, and the potential advancement of existing employees--all of whom could benefit from training for higher skill positions in manufacturing and information technology.

 This is a four-year grant spanning approximately 2015-2018.
-We plan to form an advisory council of workforce experts and stakeholders representing the participants throughout Colorado.
+Oversight is provided by an advisory council of workforce experts and stakeholders representing the participants throughout Colorado.

 You may reach out to the grant partners (see "Contact information") or you may contact Liz Ojeda, email@example.com, 720-913-1650.
 Media inquiries should begin with Derek Woodbury, firstname.lastname@example.org, 720-913-1608.